Azure/container-upstream/process/graduation_guidelines.md

 reached a level of maturity and polish which will delight users.

 ### Entry Guidelines
+- On-call support within MSFT hosted properties, and best effort support for issues and pull requests
-- Minimum of 30 engaged users using the project in production
+- 30+ engaged users using the project in production
-- Minimum of 4 maintainers (at least one from outside AzCU)
+- 4+ maintainers (at least one from outside AzCU)
-- Semester project road map published and updated
+- Project road map published and updated
 - Full due diligence of the TOC with an eye to any misalignment
 - Have achieved and maintained a [Core Infrastructure Initiative Best Practices Badge](https://bestpractices.coreinfrastructure.org/)
-  - Must have
+  - Should have
     - Load tests and performance tests
   - Bonus for achieving Silver or higher
-- Full security review and threat analysis with the Azure Green / Red teams
+- Security review and threat analysis with the Azure Green / Red teams
 - Explicitly define a project governance and committer process.
 This preferably is laid out in a GOVERNANCE.md file and references an OWNERS.md file showing the current and emeritus committers.
 - Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website).
 For a specification, have a list of adopters for the implementation(s) of the spec.
 - SLA / SLO guidance
-- Support with ICM on-call rotations
 - Telemetry and Metrics for errors and general usage
   - Define a set of KPIs with a dashboard
   - Setup alerting for anomalous value ranges